holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ## Setting up JupyterLite

 [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) is a JupyterLab distribution that runs entirely in the browser built from the ground-up using JupyterLab components and extensions.
 In order to use Panel in JupyterLite you will have to build your own distribution.
-As a starting point we recommend following [this guide](https://jupyterlite.readthedocs.io/en/latest/howto/configure/simple_extensions.html) in the JupyterLite documentation which will tell you how to set up an environment to begin building JupyterLite.
+As a starting point we recommend [this guide](https://jupyterlite.readthedocs.io/en/latest/howto/configure/simple_extensions.html) in the JupyterLite documentation, which will tell you how to set up an environment to begin building JupyterLite.

 ### Create a `<lite-dir>`

-Once your environment is set up create a new directory which will become the source for your JupyterLite distribution.
-Once created place the file contents into `<lite-dir>/files`.
+Once your environment is set up, create a new directory, which will become the source for your JupyterLite distribution.
+Once created place the file contents you want to make available in JupyterLite into `<lite-dir>/files`.

 ### Adding extensions